Custom VS Professional Platform—Which Is Best for Your Coworking Space

 Well, everything said above doesn’t mean that you just have to forget about your unique requirements and buy a professional coworking space software you are not happy with.
 I’d say everything depends on the vendor.
 Some of them offer certain flexibility, others don’t.

 So, if you choose a technology solution for your flexible workspace properly, you will address all your issues and avoid all that fuss with development.
 For instance, you can try to approach the matter by asking a vendor not if they have this or that feature but how they can resolve this or that problem for you.
 If at the end of your demo call, you will figure out that you still lack some solution, ask them if they are ready to add it for you.

 For instance, the list of andcards features is never final and even after you sign the contract, you can still make requests and track the activity on them.

 To build or not to build.
 Is it still a question?
 From everything said above, we can arrive at the conclusion that building a custom platform for coworking space may be beneficial only if you own a tech company or have a team of skillful developers at hand.

 Other than that, you’d better buy a quality professional coworking space system.
 It will be much more cost-efficient and member-friendly.
 You can opt for a white-label solution and nobody will ever guess that you didn’t develop the app yourself.
-It will be perfectly inline with your style and branding.
-I also advise you to discuss all solutions a vendor offers to make sure that all your unique requirements are met in some or other way.
+It will be perfectly in line with your style and branding.
+I also advise you to discuss all solutions a vendor offers to make sure that all your unique requirements are met in some or another way.